weekplan/www/_posts/2018-11-09-week-plan-introduces-new-layout-for-planner-module.md

 We aren't there yet.
 But with your feedback and support, we'll get to a state of unstoppable effectiveness.

-If you have some feedback, feel free to write your comments below.
+If you have some feedback, we'd love to hear them.
+Write your comments below.